Kidepo Valley National park

 Where to Stay / Accommodation

-There are quite a number of accommodation facilities found around and within the park that can cater for all types of holidaymakers depending on one’s budget.
-You can book your accommodation through our company and early bookings are advised.
+There are quite a number of accommodation facilities found around and within the park.
+In other words, these can cater for all types of holidaymakers depending on one’s budget.
+Otherewise, you can book your accommodation through our company and early bookings are advised.

-Apoka Rest Camp: This camp is managed by the Uganda Wildlife Authority (UWA).
-It is found within the park boundaries and provides basic accommodation in comfortable bandas having clean beddings with a mosquito net as well as showers.
-Guests / holidaymakers staying here are recommended to carry their food, or inform the management in advance in case they wish the rest camp to prepare for them food.
+This camp is managed by the Uganda Wildlife Authority (UWA).
+Located within the park boundaries and provides basic accommodation in comfortable bandas.
+However, guests staying here are recommended to carry their food, or inform the management in advance just in case they wish the rest camp to prepare for them food.

-Apoka Lodge: This lodge offers luxury accommodation and it is located in the middle of the park.
-It offers very spacious rooms each having a private veranda, a sitting room as well as an en-suite bathroom.
-Unique about Apoka Lodge is that it has a good restaurant and a beautiful swimming pool.
+Firstly, the lodge offers luxury accommodation and it is located in the middle of the park.
+Secondly, it offers spacious rooms each having a private veranda, a sitting room as well as an en-suite bathroom.
+Lastly, the uniqueness about Apoka Lodge is that it has a good restaurant and a beautiful swimming pool.

 How to get to Kidepo National Park / Access

-Kidepo Valley National Park can be reached by road transport or air transport.
-When traveling from the capital city Kampala, the most-commonly used route which covers is 600 kilometer takes you through the northern capital of Gulu town and Kitgum, taking takes at least 12 hours in a good condition 4WD vehicle.
+The Park can be reached by road transport or air transport.
+When traveling from the capital city Kampala, the route covers 600 kilometer.
+More so, it takes you through the northern capital of Gulu town and Kitgum and takes at least 12 hours in a good condition 4WD vehicle.